syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 OpenStack's Designate provides a Domain Name Service as a service (DNSaaS).
 This means that zones and records can be configured within OpenStack via an API and will be queryable via DNS protocol from public nameservers run by SysEleven.
-This can be very handy to automate updates to dns records caused by failovers or deployments, it also facilitatess automated renewal of letsencrypt ssl certificates.
+This functionality can be very handy to automate updates to dns records caused by failovers or deployments, it also facilitatess automated renewal of letsencrypt ssl certificates.

-This tutorial is intended to make you familiar with the main functionality and aware of the presence of more advanced features of the DNS service of the SysEleven Stack.
+The tutorial is intended to make you familiar with the main functionality and aware of the presence of more advanced features of the DNS service of the SysEleven Stack.
-We will show examples with the openstack CLI, discovering the functionality in the [GUI](https://cloud.syseleven.de/horizon/project/dnszones/) is left as an exercise to the user.
+It shows examples for the openstack CLI, discovering the functionality in the [GUI](https://cloud.syseleven.de/horizon/project/dnszones/) is left as an exercise to the user.
-We will also provide dnsaas examples to our [heat examples](https://github.com/syseleven/heat-examples) and [terraform examples](https://github.com/syseleven/terraform-examples), contributions are welcome.
+The API can also be used with [Terraform](https://www.terraform.io/docs/providers/openstack/r/dns_zone_v2.html), we appreciate contributions to our [terraform examples](https://github.com/syseleven/terraform-examples).

 !!
 The SysEleven Stack DNS service is currently in a test period.
 The test period ends in September 2019.
 Until then you can use all features free of charge.